TMJ Treatment Bensalem, PA

 • Pain or discomfort when chewing

-If you have noticed any of these symptoms, please get in touch with our office.
+If you have noticed any of these symptoms, please contact our office.
 We will work with you to find the source of your TMJ symptoms and provide the appropriate treatment.
-Many patients often do not realize that they have a TMJ disorder because they may clench or grind their teeth at night.
+Many patients do not realize that they have a TMJ disorder because they may clench or grind their teeth at night.
 At routine appointments, we regularly examine and take x-rays of the smile.
 Our dentists can help catch signs of TMJ, including tooth wear and damage.

 What Causes TMJ Disorders?

-There are many factors that can cause problems with TMJ.
+Many factors can cause problems with TMJ.
 For instance, it usually goes hand-in-hand with increased stress in your life.
 Stress causes tension throughout your entire body and can lead to soreness and pain.
 Stress also makes you more likely to grind and clench your teeth.
 There’s a disc of cartilage in your jaw joint that allows the jaw to track smoothly.
-Clenching and grinding your teeth wears down that cartilage, causing pain and making your jaw misfunction.
+Clenching and grinding your teeth wear down that cartilage, causing pain and misfunctioning your jaw.
 If this disc gets dislocated, that’s another way to develop TMJ.

 An uneven bite negatively impacts the jaw joint, too.
 When the bite is uneven, the jaw doesn’t come together properly.
-It can pop and click or get stuck when you’re trying to open and close your mouth.
-Not only do uneven bites cause TMJ disorders, but they wear your teeth down prematurely, too.
+It can pop and click or get stuck when opening and closing your mouth.
+Not only do uneven bites cause TMJ disorders, but they also wear your teeth down prematurely.
 The pressure of your bite isn’t evenly distributed, so some teeth take on more stress than others.
 These teeth are also more likely to chip or break.

 Treatments for TMJ Disorders